darrenburns/posting/docs/guide/index.md

 !!! tip "Keyboard shortcuts"

     You may also be able to send the request using ++alt+enter++.
-    This only works on terminals that support the Kitty graphics protocol.
+    This only works on terminals that support the Kitty keyboard protocol.

 ### Saving the request